Baron Strucker: World War II

-Tiring of Strucker's failures, Hitler assigned him to topple the resistance in the French town of Cherbeaux, or else destroy the town.
-Strucker rounded up the resistance to send them to camps to avoid having to destroy the town, but the Howling Commandos derailed his train, freeing the captives.
-Hitler demanded that Strucker destroy the town, and Strucker set the explosives, but then came face-to-face with Fury, who had rigged an explosive powerful enough to kill Strucker.
-Caught in a stalemate, Strucker agreed to let the people of Cherbeaux evacuate so that he and Fury could battle again.
-When the evacuation was complete, Strucker and Fury fought while Cherbeaux was destroyed around them, and Fury lost Strucker in the upheaval.
-For allowing the evacuation of Cherbeaux, Hitler had Strucker marked for death by the Gestapo.
+Tiring of Strucker's failures, Hitler assigns Strucker to topple a resistance in the French town of Cherbeaux, or else destroy the town.
+Strucker rounds up the resistance to send them to camps to avoid having to destroy the town, but the Howling Commandos derail his train, freeing the captives.
+Hitler demands that Strucker destroy the town, and Strucker sets the explosives, but then came face-to-face with Fury, who had rigged an explosive powerful enough to kill Strucker.
+Caught in a stalemate, Strucker agrees to let the people of Cherbeaux evacuate so that he and Fury can battle again.
+For his actions, Strucker is marked for death by the Gestapo.